adypd97/merkeltree/README.md

 ### SOME NOTES

-The hashes are stored in the Merkle Tree.
+- The hashes are stored in the Merkle Tree.
 They are sent to the client on request.

+- There are two file, clientfile.txt and serverfile.txt.
+These represent the the files the client and server has access to respectively.
+We are trying to simulate client and server on two different computers that are communicating for the file serverfile.txt( this is the most up to date file, and all clients must have this version to stay up to date).